yusuphjoluwasen/iOS-Developer-Portfolio/README.md

 - 📊 Built a generic chart layer with SwiftCharts to handle the data and settings the User chooses to use
 - 🔹 Designed Custom Components, Shapes and Animations with SwiftUI
-- Users can listen to content built using Apple's Avkit
+- Users can listen to content built using Apple's AVKit
 - Integrated Customer's Payment System Using Apple InApp Payments and RevenueCat

 **Tech Used**